skatejs/generator-skatejs/README.md

 > Create Skate.js components with Webpack

+This generator sets up a project scaffold that helps with a number of things:

+- Creating an easy-to-use development environment through [Storybook][storybook]
+- Styling components through [Sass][sass]
+- Localizing text
+- Testing component logic through [Karma][karma]
+- Bundling a preparing a production package with [Webpack 2][webpack]

 ## Installation

 Before you can install [`yeoman`][yeoman] and this generator, make sure you have Node.js 6.7.0 or better installed, as well as the [`yarn`][yarn] package manager.